Rectangular diagrams of surfaces: distinguishing Legendrian knots

 These observations give a hint for the idea behind generalized type~II moves introduced in Section~\ref{commutation-sec}.
 The generalized moves are designed to have the same effect on the isotopy class of the respective divided surfaces as split/merge and elementary bypass removal/addition moves have: either removing/gluing up a disc intersecting the dividing set in two open arcs, or removing/gluing up a half-disc intersecting the dividing set in a single open arc.

-We also see that a type~II extension move modifying a boundary circuit with~$\tb_+=0$ falls out of this scheme.
+We also see that type~II extension moves modifying a boundary circuit with~$\tb_+=0$ fall out of this scheme.
 A natural generalization of such extension moves is not `good enough' like other generalized moves, which is, roughly, the reason for including the flexibility assumptions in Theorems~\ref{warm-up-thm} and~\ref{commutation-2-thm}.